yangnuozhen/yangnuozhen/README.md

 🗣You can call me as Aunt_nuozhen,Aunt or nuozhen...If you like!

-🤐I am currently a freshman in high school, so I am not very good at programming, and I will keep learning...
+🤐I am currently in high school, so I am not very good at programming, and I will keep learning...

 🔌Still learning C#...